Open-CAS/open-cas.github.io/pages/open_cas_linux/guide_configuring.md

 -   The core device (primary storage) to be cached is */dev/sdb*.

 -   The core device may contain a filesystem (with or without data) or may be a raw block device.
-See System Requirements on page 9 for specific file system types and limitations for Open CAS Linux.
+See system requirements for specific file system types and limitations for Open CAS Linux.
 Ensure that the device is not mounted.

 -   If necessary, perform an *ls -l* or *ll* on the */dev/disk/by-uuid* or